-1 The shortfall of LGCs surrendered is a result of COzero being granted a Special Waiver by the NGPSG whereby its 2015 LGC liability will be surrendered in instalments from 31 July 2017.
-The surrender of LGCs will be verified by the GreenPower Auditor.
+The shortfall of LGCs surrendered is a result of two Special Waivers.
+1. COzero being granted a Special Waiver by the NGPSG whereby the remainder of its 2016 LGC liability will be surrendered by 30 June 2017.
+The surrender of LGCs will be verified by the GreenPower Auditor shortly after the due date.
+2. A Special Waiver was issued to Origin Energy to surrender fewer LGCs for the 2016 Settlement Period due to an over surrender of LGCs for the 2015 Settlement Period.